Nurse practitioner Nessa Coyle says palliative care can help patients achieve the best quality of life possible during treatment for advanced cancer.

-For most Memorial Sloan-Kettering patients, the attending physician coordinates palliative care.
-The physician will request the assistance of the Pain and Palliative Care Service as needed.
+For most Memorial Sloan Kettering patients, the attending physician coordinates palliative care.
+The physician will request the assistance of the Palliative Medicine Service as needed.

 Palliative care also can be given on an outpatient basis once a patient has been discharged.
-The Pain and Palliative Care Service provides outpatient clinics at several locations:
+The Palliative Medicine Service provides outpatient clinics at several locations: